-Despite widespread evidence of PTSD among all exposed groups, studies have not shown an increase in suicide in the four years after 9/11.
+Despite widespread evidence of PTSD among all exposed groups, studies have not shown an increase in suicide up to four years after 9/11.

 Depression, anxiety and substance use disorders have not been as well studied as PTSD among WTC-exposed people.
 The studies to date, however, suggest that the prevalence of these conditions increased shortly after 9/11 and there is significant co-occurrence, or co-morbidity with PTSD in WTC-exposed groups.